Maartendrinhuyzen/ai4mi_project/readme.md

 ```
 For convenience, we have added job file templates to run the training on snellius (`/job_files`)

+### K-fold Cross Validation
+The argument `--k_folds` specifies the number of folds that you can run in k-folds cross validation.
+Specify `--k_folds` to run normal training.

 ### Running inference
 To run inference on a trained model, we have provided a python script `inference.py`.
 This script helps set up the environment, load the best model weights, and execute the inference script to generate predictions.
 Example command for local inference: